When asked whether they have made a will, clients often use the same excuses…

-People often assume that making a will is all about distributing assets and money.
-The truth is that making a will is about making arrangements for what happens after death.
-Whilst this includes assets they are certainly not the only consideration.
+People often think that making a will is all about distributing assets and money.
+Whilst this is true in part, the main reason for making a will is proper planning.
+Making arrangements for what happens after death.
+This includes distribution of assets but they are certainly not the only consideration.
 You might initially think your will would be simple, but it may end up extremely complicated once you have taken proper wills advice and everything is included.
 This is where a wills and probate solicitor can help.

 By using a specialist wills and probate solicitor to make a will, you can avoid the potential jousting and family fallout over “who gets what”, but you can also make sure that many other things are set in stone which may otherwise have potential to cause conflicts.